deddiebo/distributions/README.md

 - ### normal
 **parameters(mu,sigma)  &emsp;  (mean, standard deviation)** sometimes variance (sigma squared) is used as a parameter
-1. Probability Density Function with standard deviations
+1. Probability Density Function plot with standard deviations
-2. Cumulative Distribution Function with standard deviations
+2. Cumulative Distribution Function plot with standard deviations
-3. Percent Point Function with selectable quantiles
+3. Percent Point Function plot with selectable quantiles
 4. Using CDF to calculate the probability of being in a range
 5. Using PPF to calculate value below a percentile